stevennyman/webbt/README.md

 - [X] getDescriptor / getDescriptors ([#6 on original repo](https://github.com/urish/web-bluetooth-polyfill/issues/6))
 - [X] descriptor readValue
 - [X] descriptor writeValue
+- [ ] requestLEScan
+- [ ] availabilityChanged event
+- [ ] referringDevice ?
+- [ ] watchingAdvertisements property
 - [ ] TODO add additional entries for this list

+## Future Work
+- Rewrite BLEServer to enable cross-platform usage, possibly using Rust and the Bluest library
+- Implement all remaining APIs
+- Add timeout/page hide event to scanning and other operations as needed

+## Developing

+1. Open the Visual Studio solution and compile the project.
+2. Open the Inno Setup (`.iss`) file and compile and run the installer.
+3. Install the extension into Firefox using `about:debugging`.
+4. (Optional) Names for GATT characteristics, descriptors, and services can be updated/synchronized with the Bluetooth SIG assigned numbers by updating the `Bluetooth_SIG_UUIDs` submodule then running `update_uuids.py`.

 ## Credits